 The major brands of Japanese beer (ビール biiru) are Kirin, Asahi, Sapporo, and Suntory, but there is a growing number of local breweries all over the country.
 Yebisu is another popular beer brewed by Sapporo.
-Micro-brewed beers are also starting to appear in Japan, with a few restaurants offering their own micros or ji-biiru (地ビール).
-In 2006, the average Japanese adult consumed nearly 60 liters of beer and quasi-beer, with 9 billion liters of alcohol consumed in total.
+Micro-brewed beers are also starting to appear in Japan, with a few restaurants offering their micros or ji-biiru (地ビール).
+In 2006, the average Japanese adult consumed nearly 60 litres of beer and quasi-beer, with 9 billion litres of alcohol consumed in total.

-Cans usually come in sizes of 330ml or 500ml, but in Japanese restaurants beer is typically served in bottles (瓶 bin), or draft (生 nama meaning “fresh”).
+Cans usually come in sizes of 330ml or 500ml, but in Japanese restaurants, beer is typically served in bottles (瓶 bin), or draft (生 nama meaning “fresh”).
 Bottles come in three sizes, of which the largest is the most common.
 The large bottle gives you the opportunity to engage in the custom of constantly refilling your companion’s glass (and having yours topped off as well).
-If you order draft beer, you each receive your own mug (jōki).
-In many establishments, a dai-jōki (“big mug”) holds a full liter of brew.
+If you order a draft beer, you each receive your mug (jōki).
+In many establishments, a dai-jōki (“big mug”) holds a full litre of the brew.

 Some breweries offer seasonal beers, especially in autumn, with higher amounts of alcohol, like Kirin’s Akiaji cans, which are usually decorated with beautiful autumn foliage.

 British and Irish pubs have started appearing all over the country, which is nice for those who like their European brew.